Israel won't send F-15s to U.S. military drill, warns Iran to back off

 Breaking News Emails

-TEL AVIV, Israel — Israel has reportedly canceled plans to send warplanes to a joint military exercise with the U.S. amid concern about the buildup of Iranian forces across the border in Syria.
+TEL AVIV — Israel has reportedly canceled plans to send warplanes to a joint military exercise with the U.S. amid concern over the buildup of Iranian forces across the border in Syria.

 “The Iranian octopus is trying to strangle us and break our spirit,” he said at an event in Jerusalem honoring fallen soldiers.
 “Israel is stronger than those against us.
 From here I tell the leaders of Iran, Syria, Hamas and Hezbollah — do not try us.”